btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 = Hide broadcast from the users =

-The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="https://broadcast.plainviewplugins.com/"><em>control add-on pack</em></a>.
+The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using the <a href="https://broadcast.plainviewplugins.com/addon/user-blog-settings/">User & Blog Settings add-on</a>.

 = Is PHP v5.4 really necessary? =